Bottom water: Oceanography

 Bottom water consists of cold, dense water near the ocean floor.
 This water is characterized by low salinity and nutrient content.
 Generally, low salinity from seasonal ice melt and freshwater river output characterizes bottom water produced in the Antarctic.
 However, during colder months, the formation of sea ice is a crucial process that raises the salinity of bottom water through brine rejection.
 As saltwater freezes, salt is expelled from the ice into the surrounding water.
 The oxygen content in bottom water is high due to ocean circulation.
 In the Antarctic, salty and cold surface water sinks to lower depths due to its high density.
 As the surface water sinks, it carries oxygen from the surface with it and will spend an enormous amount of time circulating across the seafloor of ocean basins.
 Oxygen-rich water moving throughout the bottom layer of the ocean is an important source for the respiration of benthic organisms.
 Bottom waters flow very slowly, driven mainly by slope topography and differences in temperature and salinity, especially compared to wind-driven surface ocean currents.

 Antarctic Bottom Water is the most dominant source of bottom water in southern parts of the Pacific Ocean, Indian Ocean, and North Atlantic Ocean.
 Antarctic Bottom Water sits underneath the North Atlantic Deep Water due to its colder temperature and higher density.
 Salinity can be used to compare the movement between fresh Antarctic Bottom Water (roughly 34.7 psu) and saltier North Atlantic Deep Water.
 Antarctic Bottom Water can be distinguished from other intermediate and deep water masses by its cold, low nutrient, high oxygen, and low salinity content.

 The bottom water of the Arctic Ocean is more isolated, due to the topography of the Arctic Ocean floor and the surrounding Arctic shelves.
 Deep Western Boundary Currents carry the Antarctic Bottom Water northward in the South Atlantic Ocean.
 The Antarctic Bottom Water shifts east when it reaches the equator, thus turning it into an eastern boundary current along the mid-Atlantic Ridge.
 The movement of the Antarctic Bottom Water across isopycnals is limited by deep sills.
-Sills consist of shallow areas on the seafloor that prevent the movement of water across basins.
+Sills are shallow seafloor regions that stop water from flowing across basins.